SiddharthUchil/Modular-On-BentoML/README.md

 docker run -p 3000:3000 -p 3001:3001 ghcr.io/bentoml/nlp:cpu serve-grpc
 ```

-To find more information about gRPC with BentoML, refer to [our documentation](https://docs.bentoml.org/en/latest/guides/grpc.html)

 ## 🌐 Interacting with the Service 🌐
 The default mode of BentoML's model serving is via HTTP server.
 Here, we showcase a few examples of how one can interact with the service: